chrdebru/r2rml-tutorial/README.md

                 ] .
 ```

 I encourage the reader to add a row to the CSV file with different values for `Name`, `Weather_Reading`, and `Agency`, but the values of `LAT` and `LONG` of one of the previous rows.
-Even thought it does not make sense in the "real world", the reader will notice that two records will generate one blank node and all statements are merged.
+Even though it does not make sense in the "real world", the reader will notice that two records will generate one blank node and all statements are merged.
 In other words, two weather stations will point to the same blank node.
 If the reader were to add a fifth row by copying the first and choosing different values for `LAT` and `LONG`, the reader will notice that this weather station will refer to two different geometries.

 # 7 Some Final Considerations